Martell0x1/Databases-MySql-PostGres-/README.md

 - a database is an organized collection of data so that it can be easily accessed.
 - To manage these databases , Databases Mangment System (DBMS) are used

+# Introduction to RDBMS
+-  a Database is a perceived form of data ... a data that can be saved on anything (text file , json file ...etc)

+- the situation was pretty missy ... peices of data in anyware .. until 1970 , when IBM came up with the `hierarchical database` which is very old database design (database model) (a way to connect different entities)

+- in 1970 , `edgar Godd` published a paper explaining the idea of the Relational Databases (Data Bank)

+- A `Relational Database` is a tabled form of database ... when you look at the database it will look like a table of columns and rows , the colum y has a relation with the row x

+- Dr.Ramez El Masrey has a signifcant book , talking about Databases called [Fundamentals of Database Systems](https://www.auhd.edu.ye/upfiles/elibrary/Azal2020-01-22-12-28-11-76901.pdf)

 # Types of DBMS
 - non-relational (DBMS): file , json , xml...
 - relational (RDBMS): mysql , sql-server Oracle...